1948 held at Portland, Oregon.

 Runner Up – Erv Lind Florists, Portland, Oregon

-Amy Peralta May came through big time in the finals as the Ramblers came from the losers bracket and had to defeat the Florists twice.
+Amy Peralta-May came through big time in the finals as the Ramblers came from the losers bracket and had to defeat the Florists twice.
 Peralta twirled two straight shutouts, winning 2-0 and 3-0, defeating a tough and confident Portland squad who had just rolled over four good teams with Bullet Betty Evans on the mound.
 Margie Law went 1-0 and won the other game for the Ramblers.
 Peralta led Arizona to 85 wins this season as she pitched 55 of them.
 Virginia Dobson of the Ramblers had 3 hits in the final game.
 Margie Law and Amy Peralta had an RBI each.

-Ginny Busik, Fresno Rockets (3-2, 2 shutouts)
+Ginny Busik, Fresno Rockets went 3-2, with shutouts.

-Marie Wadlow, Caterpillar Dieselettes, (2-2, 28 IP, 42 Ks, Shutout and only gave up 4 runs and 10 hits)
+Marie Wadlow, Caterpillar Dieselettes, went 2-2, 28 IP, 42 K, a shutout and only gave up 4 runs and 10 hits.

 A young lady playing with Monrovia Day and Night Company Owls named Bertha Ragan-Tickey made her first all-America team as an outfielder.
 Louise Davis was 2-0 for the Monrovia squad, but when they put Bertha in to pitch, It was the start of something amazing that would last almost 30 years.
 She pitched 4 games for the Owls’ went 2-2 and struck out 37 batters in the 27 innings she pitched, She also had 2 shutouts and only gave up 4 runs and 10 hits in the 4 games she pitched.
 She beat Peoria and Marie Wadlow 2-0 to eliminate the Dieselette squad.

-- Unofficial MVP – Amy Peralta-May, Arizona Ramblers (5-1, 3 shutouts, gave up 6 runs in 6 games, 20 K, 48 IP; Also batted 7-23, .304, triple and 5 RBI batting)
+Amy Peralta-May of Arizona Ramblers went 5-1, 3 shutouts, gave up 6 runs in 6 games, 20 K, 48 IP.
+She also batted 7-23, .304, triple and 5 RBI batting and would have won the MVP.

-- HR Leader – Margaret Dobson, Lind (8-22, .364, 2 RBI, 2 hits in the final) – 1
+- HR Leader – Margaret Dobson, Lind & Pomeroy – 1

-- HR Leader – Joan Wallace, Raybestos Brakettes (2-6, .333, RBI) – 1
+- HR Leader – Joan Wallace, Raybestos Brakettes – 1

-- HR Leader – Imogine Pipes, Walker Shay-DesMoines; (6-18, .333, RBI) – 1
+- HR Leader – Imogine Pipes, Walker Shay Realtors – 1

-1948 FIRST TEAM ALL AMERICANS
+FIRST TEAM ALL-AMERICANS

-P – Amy Peralta, Phoenix Ramblers
+P – Amy Peralta-May, Phoenix Ramblers

 P – Betty Evans, Lind & Pomeroy

-C – Dot Wilkinson, Phoenix Ramblers
+C – Dot Wilkinson, Phoenix Ramblers (3B, HR, and 5 RBI)

-1B – Peggy Friends, Walker-Shay Realty
+1B – Peggy Friends, Walker-Shay Realtors

 2B – Jerry Burroughs, Lind & Pomeroy